SQL errors during site migration

 Some of these errors start with something like "Migration aborted, due to a SQL query failing.
 See log for specific information about the query that failed.
 The specific error from SQL server was: X".
 In the below section we are going to focus on the specific error messages.

-This is some of the common errors we see and their solution:
+These are some of the common errors we see and their solutions:

 Specified key was too long; max key length is X bytes.

-Problem here is that one of the keys, like primary key or indexes are longer (in bytes) that the database engine allows.
+The problem here is that one of the keys, such as a primary key or an index, is longer in bytes than the database engine allows.

-The limit in database engine also differ in different version of MySQL/MariaDB, which does not help.
+The limit in the database engine also differs between different versions of MySQL and MariaDB, which does not help.

 A simple example: